 - PhD Thesis databases and research reports:

 - Marketplaces: useful tools for promotion and commercialization of technology.
 They offer access to technology offers and requests published by researchers and companies, as well as partner search processes for transnational R&D projects.
-Find out more here.
+Find out more: technology marketplaces.

 - Technology monitoring software: these are technological solutions designed for comprehensive and systematic management of technology monitoring practices.
 There is a wide range of offers, some free of cost, others by licence or SaaS, attending different sources of information and functionalities.
 For example: